nearform/mira-sample-s3-webhosting/README.md

 # Mira S3 Webhosting Sample Application

-This application is a very basic application, that provides a ready to use project setup for the [Mira accelerator].
+This application is a very basic application, that provides a ready-to-use project setup for the [Mira accelerator].

 The successful deployment of this project will create an S3 bucket with web hosting enabled and a single index.html file in it, which will output a 'hello world' message.